Home > About DRBC > Staff > Kristen Bowman Kavanagh, P.E.

 Click for larger image.

-Kristen Bowman Kavanagh, P.E., is the Deputy Executive Director of the Delaware River Basin Commission (DRBC), a federal-interstate agency created in 1961 by compact legislation signed into law by President Kennedy and the governors of the four basin states with land draining to the Delaware River.
-The Deputy Executive Director is responsible for the technical and managerial programs to develop and effectuate plans, policies and projects relating to the water resources of the Delaware River Basin.
-This includes leading the Commission's team of scientists, engineers and planners in implementing the annual Water Resources Program.
+Kristen Bowman Kavanagh, P.E., is the fifth Executive Director of the Delaware River Basin Commission (DRBC), a federal-interstate agency created in 1961 by compact legislation signed into law by President Kennedy and the governors of the four basin states with land draining to the Delaware River.
+As the Executive Director, she develops and implements plans, policies and projects adopted by the five-member Commission relating to the water resources of the Delaware River Basin.
+This includes formulating, reviewing, analyzing and evaluating program objectives, policies and operations based on the Delaware River Basin Compact and the DRBC Comprehensive Plan.

 She is the current Interstates Representative on the board of directors of the Association of Clean Water Administrators, a Past-Chair of the Southeast District Pennsylvania American Water Works Association and a former President of the Philadelphia Chapter of the American Society of Civil Engineers.

-Kavanagh holds a B.S. degree in Civil Engineering: Environmental and Water Resources and an M.S. degree in Civil Engineering: Environmental Fluid Mechanics and Hydrology, both from Stanford University.
+Kristen holds a B.S. degree in Civil Engineering: Environmental and Water Resources and an M.S. degree in Civil Engineering: Environmental Fluid Mechanics and Hydrology, both from Stanford University.
 She is a registered professional engineer in Pennsylvania, New Jersey and eight other states.